-- Under the Americans with Disabilities Act Amendments Act of 2008 or the Rehabilitation Act of 1973, an individual with a disability includes any person who has a physical, learning, emotional, behavioral or mental impairment which substantially limits one or more major life activities. - 2.
-At least ten business days prior to the first class session, it is the responsibility of the student with a disability to schedule an appointment with a Disability Services counselor/coordinator to begin the accommodation process.
-(Room C-218 of the Campbell Learning Resources Center, phone 734-384-4167). - 3.
-Before making an accommodation plan, it is Disability Services' responsibility to gather all necessary information from the instructor/dean about the course, its content, physical conditions and testing policies.
-The instructor will then be notified by Disability Services as to
+- 1. Under the Americans with Disabilities Act, the Americans with Disabilities Amendments Act (2008) and the Rehabilitation Act of 1973, an individual with a disability includes any person who has a physical, learning, emotional, behavioral or mental impairment which substantially limits one or more major life activities. - 2.
+At least 10 business days prior to the start of the semester, the student should schedule an appointment with a disability services counselor.
+Eligibility for services will be determined by information gathered from the student interview and any documentation provided.